Best restaurants in Tucson

 Why go: Welcome Diner is all charm—from the natural sunlight that comes through the windows that line the building to the baby blue vinyl booths and the friendly wait staff.
 Sometimes, everyone in a large party orders their very own Bumblebee—fried chicken, local honey, house mustard and b&b pickles—because no one can stand to share such deliciousness.

-What is it: A restaurant serving regional Mexican cuisine from six different areas, situated in the courtyard of Mercado San Agustin and Joesler Village.
+What is it: A fresh-looking Mexican joint with branches in Mercado San Augustin and Joesler Village.